Frequently asked questions

 Marsden Fund Panel members are active researchers with an excellent background in research.
 As these researchers will invariably have connections with some applicants, conflicts of interest will arise.
 Royal Society Te Apārangi takes the issue of conflict of interest very seriously.
 The rules surrounding conflicts of interest for panellists can be found in the Guidelines for Council and panel members.

-Following the submission of the full proposal you will have the opportunity to name up to three people you wish to be excluded from acting as referees on your proposal (these are due one week after the EOI outcomes letters have been sent out in May).
+If your EOI is successful, you will have the opportunity to name up to three people you wish to be excluded from acting as referees on your proposal (these are due one week after the EOI outcomes letters have been sent out in May).

 It is not possible to exclude anyone in the panel from reviewing your proposal.